hi-reeve/pokedex-app/README.md

 # POKEDEX APP

-A brief description of what this project does and who it's for
+A simple pokedex app for pokemon lovers

 ## Demo